celery/celery/docs/userguide/executing.rst

 we can bind some new workers to handle just the ``"image.crop"`` task, by creating a new queue that binds to ``"image.crop``".

+To find out more about routing, please see :ref:`guide-routing`.

 .. _executing-amq-opts:

 AMQP options